 Owning a home requires constant investment – that could be doing repairs, improving the house, or making changes.

-“Be prepared to spend a bit each month, or save a bit each month towards keeping your home up to standard and keep things in working order,” says Mabaso.
+“Be prepared to spend something each month, or save a bit each month towards keeping your home up to standard and keep things in working order,” says Mabaso.

 Safety and security